rubenerd/rubenerd.com/content/omake/charities.md

 **[Wikimedia Foundation](https://wikimediafoundation.org/wiki/Ways_to_Give)**

-: When I think *free access to the world's knowledge*, its Wikipedia and its related projects not a certain search engine.
+: When I think *free access to the world's knowledge*, it's Wikipedia and its related projects not a certain search engine.
 I've been a reader and contributor since at least 2004, and couldn't imagine beginning any research without it.

 <h3 id="media">Media</h3>